Create conda package with conda-forge

 https://pypi.org/project/<package-name>

-Click Download files under Navigation
+Click Download files under Navigation.

-Click view hashes under Source Distribution
+Click view hashes under Source Distribution.

-Copy the SHA256 value
+Copy the SHA256 value.

 Create a PR to the feedstock repository.